The Sailor's Tear – Sunderland

 Thomas Fell, St Peter's Pottery

 A very similar transfer to that on the Newcastle jug above.
 This jug is attributed to Fell on the basis of the distinctive lustre decoration, elements of which are found on plaques with the Fell impress.
 The over-glaze transfers of Fell items from this period have a sooty quality.
+There is no exclamation mark after the word 'oh' on the third line.

 The other transfers on the jug shown below with a frog mug and another similar jug, all c1840s.